Green Home, Building, Renovating, Retrofit | AIB

 Let’s take a look at some lower rate green finance options developed as part of our pledge to DO MORE.

-Green 5 year fixed rate mortgage
+Green fixed rate mortgages

 If you are buying, building or switching to a high energy rated home, we are offering a lower rate of interest.